Life for Rent: Singles

 "White Flag" was released as the lead single from the album on 7 July 2003 in the United States and on 1 September 2003 in the United Kingdom.
 The song was well received by critics who reviewed the album.
 It became a major worldwide hit, reaching number one in Australia and Europe.
 It peaked at number two in the United Kingdom, being held off the top spot by the Black Eyed Peas' "Where Is the Love?", and became her highest-charting single to date there.
 On the UK year-end chart for 2003, the song ranked at number 12.
 It peaked at number 18 on the Billboard Hot 100 and became her second top-20 single on the chart.
 It reached number two on the US Billboard Hot Adult Contemporary Tracks listing and stayed on the chart for 66 weeks.
 The song references a past relationship with Bob Page.
 In an interview with British newspaper The Sun, Dido said "the song is an apology to Page for breaking his heart.
 'It was a big decision not to get married...'".
 The video featured the TV actor David Boreanaz.
 The song ranked on Blender's list "The 500 Greatest Songs Since You Were Born" at number 317.
 "Life for Rent" was released as the second single from the album on 1 December 2003.
 It peaked within the top ten in the UK Singles Chart and the Irish Singles Chart.
 The music video featured Dido singing in several rooms, and was directed by Sophie Muller.

 "Don't Leave Home", written by Dido and her brother, was released as the third single via digital download on 10 April 2004, followed by a physical release two days later.
 The main theme of the song is the use of drugs, where the drugs "sing" to the consumer: "When I've been here for just one day / You'll already miss me if I go away / So close the blinds and shut the door / You won't need other friends anymore".
 The song debuted and peaked at number 25 in the UK.
-The track "Stoned" was remixed by Deep Dish and issued as the B-side to the single; this remix had previously reached number one on the Billboard Hot Dance/Club Songs chart in January 2004.
+The track "Stoned" was remixed by Deep Dish and issued as the B-side to the single; this remix had previously reached number one on the Billboard Dance Club Play chart in January 2004.
 "Sand in My Shoes" was released as the fourth and final single from the album; in the US, it was serviced to radio on 23 August 2004, while in the UK, it was issued commercially on 13 September 2004.
-The remixes became another US club hit, reaching number one on the Billboard Hot Dance Club Play chart.
-"Sand in My Shoes" debuted and peaked at number 29 in the UK.
+The song debuted and peaked at number 29 in the UK, and its remixes became another US club hit, reaching number one on the Billboard Dance Club Play chart.